ccxt/ccxt/wiki/Manual.md

 - `NetworkError`
 - `ExchangeError`

-A `NetworkError` is a non-critical non-breaking error, not really an error in a full sense, but more like a temporary unavailability situation, that could be caused by any condition or by any factor, including maintenance, DDoS protections, and temporary bans.
-The reason for having a big family of `NetworkError` is to group all exceptions that can reappear or disappear upon a later retry or upon a retry from a different location, all the rest being equal (with the same user input, put simply, same order price and amount, same symbol, etc...).

-In contrast, the `ExchangeError` is a critical error indeed, and it differs from the `NetworkError` in a very specific way – if you get an `ExchangeError` with your input, then you should always get the same `ExchangeError` with that same input.

-The distinction between the two families of exceptions is such that one family is recoverable and the other family is unrecoverable. `NetworkError` means you can retry later and it can magically go away by itself, so a subsequent retry may succeed and the user may be able to recover from a `NetworkError` just by waiting.
-An `ExchangeError` is a fatal error, so, it means, something went bad and it will go bad every time, unless you change the input.

-### ExchangeError

-This exception is thrown when an exchange server replies with an error in JSON.
-Possible reasons:

-  - endpoint is switched off by the exchange
-  - symbol not found on the exchange
-  - required parameter is missing
-  - the format of parameters is incorrect
-  - an exchange replies with an unclear answer

-Other exceptions derived from `ExchangeError`:

-  - `NotSupported`: This exception is raised if the endpoint is not offered/not supported by the exchange API.
-  - `AuthenticationError`: Raised when an exchange requires one of the API credentials that you've missed to specify, or when there's a mistake in the keypair or an outdated nonce.
-Most of the time you need `apiKey` and `secret`, sometimes you also need `uid` and/or `password`.
-  - `PermissionDenied`: Raised when there's no access for specified action or insufficient permissions on the specified `apiKey`.
-  - `InsufficientFunds`: This exception is raised when you don't have enough currency on your account balance to place an order.
-  - `InvalidAddress`: This exception is raised upon encountering a bad funding address or a funding address shorter than `.minFundingAddressLength` (10 characters by default) in a call to `fetchDepositAddress`, `createDepositAddress` or `withdraw`.
-  - `InvalidOrder`: This exception is the base class for all exceptions related to the unified order API.
-  - `OrderNotFound`: Raised when you are trying to fetch or cancel a non-existent order.

 ### NetworkError

+A `NetworkError` is mostly a temporary unavailability situation, that could be caused by any factor, including maintenance, internet connectivitiy issues, DDoS protections, and temporary bans.
+This error is a root of all exceptions sub-groups, that can reappear or disappear upon a later retry or upon a retry from a different location (without need to change parameters in the request).

 All errors related to networking are usually recoverable, meaning that networking problems, traffic congestion, unavailability is usually time-dependent.
 Making a retry later is usually enough to recover from a NetworkError, but if it doesn't go away, then it may indicate some persistent problem with the exchange or with your connection.